cobi-bike/DevKit-Simulator/README.md

 * Check the error console of devtools.
 Part of COBI Devtools runs code in the context of your page, and is vulnerable to misbehaving polyfills.
 * Open devtools out into a new window, and then hit the shortcut to open devtools again (cmd+option+i or ctrl+shift+i).
 This is the `debug devtools` debugger.
 Check the console there for errors.
 If you want to file a bug, please save the content of this console as described [here](https://developers.google.com/web/tools/chrome-devtools/console/#saving_the_history)
-* Open chrome://extensions, find COBI, and click "background page" under "Inspected views".
+* Open chrome://extensions, find COBI.bike, and click "background page" under "Inspected views".
 You might find the errors there.